 - What are the types of brain damage?

-For those who are looking for more information on making a brain injury compensation claim, we have put together this helpful guide to the many different types of brain injury claims that can be made.
+For those looking for more information on making a brain injury compensation claim, we have put together this helpful guide to the many different types of brain injury claims that can be made.
 This guide contains plenty of useful information, such as the personal injury claims time limit and details on the many different types of claims that can be made.

 If you don’t find what you are looking for here, or you have any further questions, our legal team is ready and waiting to receive your call.
-Contact us today on 0800 073 8801, or alternatively, you can use our online contact form to have us contact you at a time that suits you best.
+Contact us today on 0800 073 8801, or you can use our online contact form to have us contact you at a time that suits you best.

 Select A Section